-Diversity & Inclusion in Leisure Forum Overview
+Diversity and Inclusion in Leisure Forum Overview

 Last Wednesday marked a historic moment for the exercise and leisure industry in New South Wales.
-The inaugural NSW Diversity & Inclusion Forum brought together passionate leaders, advocates, and practitioners committed to creating spaces where everyone belongs.

 Why This Forum Matters